-Education: B.S., University of Florida; J.D., University of Virginia; L.L.M., New York University
+Education: J.D., University of Virginia; L.L.M., New York University

 Professor Ed Hess spent more than 20 years in the business world as a senior executive at Warburg Paribas Becker, Boettcher & Company, the Robert M. Bass Group and Arthur Andersen.

-He joined academia in 2002 as an adjunct professor of organization and management at the Goizueta School of Business at Emory University, where he was the founder and executive director of The Center for Entrepreneurship and Corporate Growth and of The Values-Based Leadership Institute.
+He joined academia in 2002 as an Adjunct Professor of Organization and Management at the Goizueta School of Business at Emory University where he was the Founder and Executive Director of The Center for Entrepreneurship and Corporate Growth and The Values-Based Leadership Institute.

-In 2007, he joined the faculty of the Darden Business School as professor of business administration and the first Batten Executive-in-Residence.
-He is also a Batten Faculty Fellow.
-He teaches in the Darden Business School MBA & EMBA Programs and has taught in over 20 Executive Education programs and in Executive Programs at IESE (Barcelona), the Indian School of Business, Georgia Tech and AVT Denmark.
-He consults regularly with public and private companies and some Federal government agencies.
+In 2007, he joined the faculty of the Darden Business School as Professor of Business Administration and the first Batten Executive-in-Residence.
+He teaches in the MBA & EMBA Programs; has taught in over 21 Executive Education programs at Darden, IESE (Barcelona), the Indian School of Business, Georgia Tech and AVT Denmark and consults regularly with businesses and governmental agencies.

-He is the author of 13 books, over 140 practitioner articles and over 60 Darden cases, etc., dealing with growth, innovation and learning cultures, systems and processes.
+He is the author of 13 books and over 150 practitioner articles and over 60 Darden cases, etc., dealing with growth, with innovation and learning cultures, systems and processes.
 The common theme of his work is high individual and organizational performance.

-Hess' work has appeared in Fortune Magazine, European Business Review, HBR, SHRM, Fast Company, Wired, Forbes, Inc., Huffington Post, The Washington Post, Businessweek, the Financial Times and in more than 400 other global media publications, as well as on CNBC Squawk Box, Fox Business News with Maria Bartiroma, Big Think, WSJ Radio, Bloomberg Radio with Kathleen Hayes, Dow Jones Radio, MSNBC Radio, Business Insider and Wharton Radio.
+Hess' work has appeared in Fortune magazine, European Business Review, HBR, SHRM, Fast Company, Wired, Forbes, Inc., Huffington Post, Washington Post, Businessweek, the Financial Times, in more than 400 other global media publications as well as on CNBC Squawk Box, Fox Business News with Maria Bartiroma, Big Think, WSJ Radio, Bloomberg Radio with Kathleen Hayes, Dow Jones Radio, MSNBC Radio, Business Insider and Wharton Radio.

 Hess, Edward.
 "The Power of an Idea Meritocracy" Darden Ideas to Action (26 April 2018)